bjornwallner/DockQ/README.md

   -verbose              talk a lot!
-  -useCA                use CA instead of backbone -skip_check           skip initial check fo speed up on two chain examples -perm                 use all chain permutations to find maximum DockQ
+  -useCA                use CA instead of backbone -skip_check           skip initial check fo speed up on two chain examples -perm1                use all chain1 permutations to find maximum DockQ
-                        (number of comparisons is n!*m! = 24*24 = 576 for two
-                        tetramers interacting)
-  -chain1 chain1 [chain1 ...]
+                        (number of comparisons is n! = 24, if combined with -perm2 there will be n!*m! combinations -perm2                use all chain2 permutations to find maximum DockQ (number of comparisons is n! = 24, if combined with -perm1 there will be n!*m! combinations -chain1 chain1 [chain1 ...]
                         pdb chain order to group together partner 1 -chain2 chain2 [chain2 ...]